umair-alam/computer_pointer_controller/README.md

 ~~~
 Now to install OpenVINO
 Register and download OpenVINO from the official website
-Change directories to your downloads directory with $ cd ~/Downloads
+Change directories to your downloads directory
 ~~~
-l_openvino_toolkit_p_2020.1.023.tgz
+$ cd ~/Downloads
 ~~~
 Untar the file using the following command and move into the directory
 ~~~